 For speech recognition users, it's important to review the steps of the workflow from time to time to make sure no bad habits have developed.
 If you need a copy of your site's VoiceOver workflow documentation, contact our support team.

 We've Got Your Back

 We want to make sure you have the best experience with your reporting solution.
 If you ever need help, whether it's troubleshooting, workflow questions, or new hardware such as headsets, microphones, or foot pedals, you can contact our support team.
-You can now also go on our Success Community where you can ask questions of us and of other Pathology professionals.
+You can also check out our Success Community where get help from Voicebrook staff as well as other pathology professionals.